JFKakaJFK/quizconnect/Documentation/README.md

 # Tasks

 See issue board for details.
-Not all tasks achieved in a week may be listed, since weekly milestones are not updated.
+Not all tasks achieved in a week may be listed(or assigned), since weekly milestones are not updated.

 ## 27.03 - 3.04